Rabenherz112/Gamey/README.md

 The Last step of the configuration can be done in Discord itself.
 Use the `set-channel` command to set the channel where the bot is supposed to notify you about the newest free Games.

 ## 🕒 Wait for the next free Game
 Now you only have to wait.
 The Bot will (if you didn't change the config.json) Reddit all 5 Minutes for new posts about a free Game.
 Onces found it will post it in your Discord Channel.
-The notification you recieve will looks something like this:
+The notification you recieve will looks something like this:\n
 ![](https://image.ravshort.com/29xipq8v.png)